-220-ton Solenoid magnet ©copyright CERN

-unaccounted for by ordinary matter.
+The LHC tunnel © Copyright CERN One of the goals of CERN's LHC is to answer questions about the nature of the 96 per cent of the universe which, astronomical observation tells us, is unaccounted for by ordinary matter.
 In addition, researchers using the LHC are attempting to determine whether extra dimensions exist, as predicted by various models inspired by the string theory, as well as to identify subtle differences between matter and anti-matter that could account for the dominance of matter in our current universe.
 It is testimony to ProCurve that it has been identified as CERN's long-term networking partner of choice.
-As Foster concludes:

-"Thanks to ProCurve our network now has the high level of performance, reliability and

-intelligence required to manage complex applications that are integral to CERN and in particular to the Large Hadron Collider project.
-We also appreciate ProCurve's comprehensive lifetime warranty and the low total cost of ownership that we are now experiencing.
+Foster concludes: "Thanks to ProCurve our network now has the high level of performance, reliability and intelligence required to manage complex applications that are integral to CERN and in particular to the Large Hadron Collider project.
+We also appreciate that we are now experiencing.
 We look forward to a continuing and growing relationship with the ProCurve Networking team."

-Customer at a Glance

-Industry sector: Scientific

-Research Name: CERN

-Headquarters: Geneva,

-Switzerland Founded: 1954

-Number of employees: 2,500

-URL: www.cern.ch
+Customer at a Glance Industry sector: Scientific Research Name: CERN Headquarters: Geneva.
+Switzerland Founded: 1954 Number of employees: 2,500 URL: www.cern.ch What Makes it Work?